 4/ How can we say that our celestial land claim penetrates Space Law?

-Well, not only do we think our claim can overcome the soft barriers within space law, we hope to publicly prove (via high media profile in an international court or registry) such concerning weakness within the Outer Space Treaty that COPUOS are stung into cohesive action to finally deliver an effective modern update to the Treaty, thus helping space commerce, space debris management, non-appropriation and most importantly, preserving and enhancing the strength against space weaponization.
+So, not only do we think our claim can overcome the soft barriers within space law, we hope to publicly prove (via high media profile in an international court or registry) such concerning weakness within the Outer Space Treaty that COPUOS are stung into cohesive action to finally deliver an effective modern update to the Treaty, thus helping space commerce, space debris management, non-appropriation and most importantly, preserving and enhancing the strength against space weaponization.
+It is unfortunate (this is our opinion) that looming orbital weaponization and OST diminishment is insufficient to instigate any cohesive effort at COPUOS to update space law.
+Instead (this is our opinion), member states WILL be provoked into action by an independent communal claim to Martian land that proves resistant to existing space law.
+It’s rather saddening if “greed beats peace” … but we hope our plan works.

-So, how can we possibly maintain such confidence? … especially since most space lawyers nowadays are primed with the response, “the non appropriation principle is a customary norm/rule that applies to individuals and companies as well as Nation states”.
+So, how can we possibly maintain such confidence that our claim can defeat existing space law? … especially since most space lawyers nowadays are primed with the response, “the non appropriation principle is a customary norm/rule that applies to individuals and companies as well as Nation states”.

 I think we all now agree that the ceiling for the non-appropriation principle is a customary norm or rule.

-Yet, if we look at how that status might be achieved, we see it comes with other requirements and has been based on little evidence of customary use and poor quality primary sources.
+Yet, if we look at how the boundaries of that status might be fashioned, we see that to date, customary space law has been based on little evidence of customary use and poor quality primary sources.

-B. The Moon Agreement is largely regarded as a failed Treaty due to the lack of space faring signatories.
+B. The Moon Agreement (MA) is largely regarded as a failed Treaty due to the lack of space faring signatories.
 The reasons for non-ratification certainly include concerns about the equitable sharing of benefits from use of land/resources, but also the explicit extension of non-appropriation to companies and individuals.
 This again raises a question over the acceptance of the universality of the non-appropriation principle.
+Note also (an interesting aside) that the MA affords for our Mars Land Claim in Article I (a new regime for Mars is feasible).

 C. Given the huge degree of international and national legal debate over the extent of applicability of the non-appropriation principle, one would expect there to be more evidence of this within State practice and within the text of National Space Laws which all came much later than the original OST in 1967.
 Indeed I can see no evidence of clarification to this issue within National Space Laws (looking at USA, Russia, China, Brazil, Japan, Luxembourg).
 Russian law re-iterates the non appropriation rule for nations only while US and Luxembourg space laws put further dents in the principle through their legitimizing of commercial celestial mining.